kaylatrick/Java-Ref-Manual/Java-Ref-Manual.md

 ## exceptions //K
 ## generics //L
+A generic type is a class or interface that is parameterized over types.
+Example:
+ArrayList<String> names = new ArrayList<String>();
+names.add("abcd"); //adding String
+names.add(1);   //This will throw an error because it is type Integer and the ArrayList only accepts type String.

 ## abstract classes, abstract methods //T
 An abstract class is a class that is declared abstract—it may or may not include abstract methods.
 Abstract classes cannot be instantiated, but they can be subclassed.